menatwork/language-doku/README.md

 **About**

-language2file can export every language with all pages, news, events and forms and reimport all information after translation.
+language2file export every language with all pages, news, events and forms and reimport all information after translation.
 Three different file types are available for the export (all available separately): CSV, XML and XLIFF.
 The export files are standard compliant and are supported by most of the translation programs.

 The license is not limited to a domain, installation or project and can be used unlimited after purchase.